dhanuace/MyJavaProject-PawShop-App/README.md

 Right-click on the project again.
 Select Run.

-6.Start Using The Paws Shop!
+6. Start Using The Paws Shop!
 The application will launch, and you can start using it by selecting your role (Manager or Cashier).